Privacy

 How long we keep things

-- Account data: while the account is active, and up to 30 days after deletion (recovery window) before permanent removal.
+- Account data: while the account is active, and up to 30 days after you request deletion (recovery window) before permanent removal.

 - Trips, plans, journal: until you delete them or your account.